wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 * | Uses Wordpress Comment system with all managing functions and features
 * | Flexible options for Guests, Customers and Administrators permissions
 * | Adds labels/titles for each discussion member ( Guest, Customer, Support )
-* | Use Wordpress Avatar System, fully compatible with BuddyPress and other profiling plugins
+* | Uses WP Avatar System, fully compatible with BuddyPress and other profiling plugins
 * | Secure and Anti-Spam features will not allow spammers to comment
 * | Comment voting with positive and negative result
 * | Smart voting system with tracking by logged-in user and cookies